 3 Credit (3 Lecture 0 Lab 0 Shop) 3 Hr/Wk (3 Hr.
 Lecture) 15 wks This course will introduce students to Adobe InDesign and typographic principles as they apply to digital page layout.
-Students will learn to design, layout, impose and print various documents, including business cards, note pads and brochures.
-Students will learn about leading, kerning, tracking, typing on paths, in-line graphics, step-and-repeat and much more, while creating projects in a hands-on environment.
-Assignments will consist of a mix of in class activities and independent, outside of class, assignments.
+Students will learn to design, layout, impose and print various documents, including business cards and a collaborative project such as the Maine Themed Game note pad.
+Students will learn about leading, kerning, tracking, typing on paths, in-line graphics, stepand-repeat and much more, while creating projects in a hands-on environment.
+Assignments will consist of a mix of in class activities and independent, outside of class, assignments and projects.